 A word about uBlock Origin and uMatrix

 It seems a lot of people have questions and misunderstandings about these two important add-ons.
-Here’s some of the questions i see a lot and my answers to them:
+Here’s some of the questions i often see and my answers to them:

 Q: What’s the difference between uBlock and uMatrix?

-A: Although they perform similar functions in that they essentially block content much like a software firewall, they are oriented toward different audiences and they operate somewhat differently.
+A: Although they perform similar functions in that they essentially block content much like a software firewall, the developer tries to target two different audiences and they work somewhat differently.
 Many people think uBlock is easier to use, while uMatrix offers more granular control.

 Q: Can they be used together?

-A: Absolutely, but they have overlapping functionality and therefore need to be properly configured to work efficiently together and reduce frustration.
+A: Absolutely, but because there is overlapping functionality they need to be properly configured to reduce frustration and work efficiently together.

 Q: which one should i use?

 Automatic add-on updates